-So the panther sighted on either side of the Land Bridge was most likely male.
+So the panther, or panthers, sighted on either side of the Land Bridge was most likely male.
 We examine the sandy path for any panther prints.
 Unfortunately, hikers have already come this way today and so any depressions left in the loose sand have been lost.

 The Land Bridge provides a link in the 110-mile Marjorie Harris Carr Cross Florida Greenway, named to honor the leader of the opposition to a proposed Cross Florida Barge Canal.
 The idea for a canal arose as early as 1820 when shipping was the primary form of transportation.
 Not much was done until 1964 when the U.S. Congress appropriated funds to start serious construction, although by then the need for a canal was at best questionable.

 Marjorie Carr, wife of famed ecologist Archie Carr and a zoologist/ecologist in her own right, first worked with the Alachua Audubon Society and then in 1969 helped found Florida Defenders of the Environment to oppose the Cross Florida Barge Canal, arguing that it would destroy much of the native landscape of central Florida.
-Opposition by the Florida Defenders and increasing doubts about the benefits of the canal finally resulted in a Federal judge placing an injunction on the project in January 1971, and finally in 1990 the U.S. Congress formally canceled the project.
+Opposition by the Florida Defenders and increasing doubts about the benefits of the canal finally resulted in a Federal judge placing an injunction on the project in January 1971, but not until 1990 did the U.S. Congress formally canceled the project.
 Unfortunately, Rodman Dam on the Ocklawaha River, a tributary of the St. Johns River, had been completed and was closed on September 30, 1968, backing up 16 miles of the river and forming Rodman Reservoir.
-A canal linking the reservoir with the St. Johns had also been completed with the associated Buckman Lock, named for Henry H. Buckman, an engineer who continued his support through the groundbreaking in 1964.
+A canal linking the reservoir with the St. Johns had also been completed with the associated Buckman Lock.

 The lands that had been acquired by the federal government for the barge canal were returned to the state.
 The corridor at first became the “Cross Florida Greenway State Recreation and Conservation Area” but was later renamed for Carr, who more than any other had saved the central Florida environment.